About Means

-Means is a city in Menifee County, Kentucky.
+Means is an unincorporated community in Menifee County, Kentucky.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Kentucky is known for its bourbon, horse racing, bluegrass music, and college basketball.
 The Kentucky state government is divided into three branches: executive, legislative, and judicial.
 The executive branch is headed by the Governor and includes other elected officials such as the Lieutenant Governor, Attorney General, Auditor, and Treasurer.
 The legislative branch is made up of the Kentucky General Assembly, which consists of the Senate and House of Representatives.
 The judicial branch is made up of the Kentucky Supreme Court, Court of Appeals, and Circuit Courts.
 The city councils of Kentucky's cities are responsible for setting local laws and ordinances, approving budgets, and providing services to their citizens.